Herb Grilled Pork Tenderloin

 - In a small bowl, combine the first nine ingredients.
 Pour 3/4 cup marinade into a large resealable plastic bag; add pork.
 Seal bag and turn to coat; refrigerate for at least 4 hours.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Lightly oil the grill rack.
 Prepare grill for indirect heat using a drip pan.

-- Place pork over drip pan and grill, covered, over indirect medium-hot heat for 25-40 minutes or until a meat thermometer reads 160°, basting occasionally with reserved marinade.
+- Place pork over drip pan and grill, covered, over indirect medium-hot heat for 25-40 minutes or until a thermometer reads 160°, basting occasionally with reserved marinade.
 Let stand for 5 minutes before slicing.
-Yield: 6 servings.